 - I am a new user, how do I get an OnPage ID?

-- How can people send me OnPage messages?
+- How can OnPage messages be initiated?

-- How do I start receiving OnPage messages on my Smartphone?
+- How do I start receiving OnPage messages on my smartphone?

 - Can I send a message to multiple OnPage users?